claudio-walser/legacy-repositories/README.md

+# abandoned
+since i am using docker for a while

 # knack - vmware-api-client #
 Its my own vmware managing script, since i dont want to buy the vagrant provider for vmware, i just made my own tool.